Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 Carola Sanchez Diaz

-Health in neighborhoods
+Health in Neighborhoods

 Some limitations of the study included the use of BMI as the measure of obesity which is an imperfect measure for obesity.
-The study was also not able to account for individual socioeconomic status or birthplace.
+The study was also not able to account for individual status or birthplace.
 Certain aspects of the built environment such as walkability and access to healthcare were also not considered, which could have a profound impact on obesity.
 Individuals also self-selected their own neighborhoods, which could affect accuracy.

 Despite limitations, the results of the study have important implications.
 The conceptualization of neighborhood factors is imperative, given the interacting influence of these factors on health.
-This study could also be a starting point for the disentangling of complex causal pathways that explain the impact of neighborhoods on Latinx health.
+This study could also be a starting point for the disentangling of complex causal pathways that explain the impact of neighborhoods on Latino health.
 Finally, to the extent that LPA can group women geospatially, this approach can indicate where intervention is needed.

 In the future, Dr. Sánchez Díaz would like to explore the correlation between how obesity develops over time and the changing nature of neighborhoods over time.
 Acculturation and place of nativity should also be explored.
 Further, understanding the effects of social and built environmental factors on obesity and cancer could help inform programs and public policy.
 This could greatly increase the efficacy of programs promoting healthy behavior since these programs would be based on specific contextual factors in a given area.